By Dr. Karolina Kopczyński

 Learning is a treasure that will follow its owner everywhere. – Chinese proverb

 About the Author

 Dr. Kopczyński obtained her M.A.T. in Spanish and ESOL from the School for International Training, VT.
-She also completed M.A. from the University of Jaén in Spain and the University Iberoamericana in Puerto Rico in Applied Linguistics in Teaching Spanish as a Foreign Language and Formation of Professors of Spanish as a Foreign Language.
-Furthermore, Dr. Kopczyński earned a M.A. in Psychology, and she is currently working on her M.Ed. in Learning and Technology.
+She also completed her M.A. from the University of Jaén in Spain and the University Iberoamericana in Puerto Rico in Applied Linguistics in Teaching Spanish as a Foreign Language and Formation of Professors of Spanish as a Foreign Language.
+Furthermore, Dr. Kopczyński earned an M.A. in Psychology and M.Ed. in Learning and Technology.
 Dr. Kopczyński completed her Ed.D. from the University of Phoenix in Curriculum and Instruction.
 Recently, she received the 2021 Undergraduate Excellence in Teaching Award from the University.
 She is also a co-advisor of the Spanish Club.

-Dr. Kopczyński presented at the Teaching Excellence Summit on the Implementation of Technology in Spanish Online Classes to increase participation.
+Dr. Kopczyński presented at the Teaching Excellence Summit on implementing Technology in Spanish Online Classes to increase participation.
 She has also presented at Northeast OER Summit about Interactive Tools to Engage Participation and MaFla about Podcasts for Presentational Communication and Communicative Tools for Interpretative Communication in Online Spanish Classes.